ETCCooperative/etc-coop-website/src/contents/posts/en/2024-09-16-announcing-the-pow-summit-2024-schedule-en/index.md

 All the talks will be organized in four major categories that are prominent topics in the indsutry and thus the focus of this year's summit.

-**Proof of Scale:** Industry veterans and newcomers will discus competing solutions for technical and economic tradeoffs in the hottest sector of development and capital investment.
+**Proof of Scale:** Industry veterans and newcomers will discuss competing solutions for technical and economic tradeoffs in the hottest sector of development and capital investment.

 **Proof of Utility:** Attendants will learn about the emerging protocols and diverse use cases competing for scarce block space on the base layer and L2s.